hoiekim/inbox/README.md

 xpack.security.enabled: true
 ```
 2. Setup user passwords by running `/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto`
-3. Note the password for the user `elastic`.
+3. Save the password for the user `elastic`.
 This will be used when you connect to your Elasticsearch

 ### Start Elasticsearch
 1. Enter these commands to start Elasticsearch automatically when the system boots up